 - take action to try and stop problems getting worse - or even stop them happening in the first place.

-The Act establishes a statutory Future Generations Commissioner for Wales, whose role is to act as a guardian for the interests of future generations in Wales, and to support the public bodies listed in the Act to work towards achieving the well-being goals.
+The Act establishes a statutory Future Generations Commissioner for Wales (external link), whose role is to act as a guardian for the interests of future generations in Wales, and to support the public bodies listed in the Act to work towards achieving the well-being goals.

 The Act also establishes Public Services Boards (PSBs) for each local authority area in Wales.
 Each PSB must improve the economic, social, environmental and cultural well-being of its area by working to achieve the well-being goals.